What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{2D Lanemark Segmentation Task and Dataset.}} Compared to 2D Lane Detection that localizes lane markings using single or double lines, the 2D Lanemark Segmentation task, proposed by \cite{ApolloScape}, depicts lane markings through pixel-level masks.
-Despite the pixel-level annotations contained in the aforementioned datasets \cite{TuSimple, CULane, VIL100}, ApolloScape \cite{ApolloScape} extends its coverage to include additional markings such as directional arrows and other traffic indicators.
+Compared to \textit{2D lane detection} that localizes lane markings using single or double lines, \textit{2D lanemark segmentation} depicts lane markings through pixel-level masks \cite{ApolloScape}.
+Despite the pixel-level annotations contained in the aforementioned datasets \cite{TuSimpleGit, CULane, VIL100}, ApolloScape \cite{ApolloScape} extends its coverage to include additional markings such as directional arrows and other traffic indicators.